 And when these apparent Gods show their clay feet through their hardships and failing, we take a sigh of relief, sometimes even treat that as a license to make merry, because it gives us ‘hope’ of the worst kind.
 ‘Hope’ that is derived from misery of the other, but ‘hope’ nonetheless.

-Low self-esteem that gives rise to irrational levels of envy, may leave very little room for empathy for others.
+What can a celebrity divorce teach us?
+That we have low self-esteem that gives rise to irrational levels of envy, may leave very little room for empathy for others.
 One age-old golden rule to raise empathy is asking oneself the question; what would I need if I was getting divorced from my partner of 12 years whom I have six children with?
-May be a little room to breathe and some flowers with a feel-better card.
+Maybe a little room to breathe and some flowers with a feel-better card.
+The Brangelina divorce is international news always but will anyone think of sending them flowers?
+NO!

 Let not the collapse of our empathy be another casualty in the face of an already painful situation.